Sorry senator: ‘inappropriately’ influencing your customers with power maps gives your tenders the winning edge.

 Knowing that a member of the evaluation team is motivated by meaningful sustainability initiatives, achieving efficiency gains or longer-term investment payback, for example, is all information that can be used to your advantage when preparing a tender response.
 It could then be the difference between winning or losing a multimillion-dollar contract.

-Stakeholder mapping gives you that edge – so why not use it?
+Stakeholder mapping (or ‘power maps) gives you that edge – so why not use it?
 Welcome to bidding smart, if not bidding normal, senator!
 Far from suspicious or inappropriate, it’s something that professional bidders spruik every day of the week – because it’s practical, logical, and it works.

 1 Belot, Henry 2023 ‘Consultancy firm used “power maps” of Australian officials to help win government contracts,’ The Guardian, 1 September.